Blendify/blender-manual/blender_docs/manual/physics/particles/properties/visualization.rst

 *Billboards* are aligned square planes.
 They are aligned to the camera by default, but you can choose another object that they should be aligned to.

-If you move a billboard around it's target, it always faces the center of it's target.
+If you move a billboard around its target, it always faces the center of its target.
 The size of a billboard is set with the parameter *Size* of the particle (in Blender Units).
 You can use them e.g. for `Sprites <https://en.wikipedia.org/wiki/Sprite_(computer_graphics)>`__,